awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-client-side-ssl-authentication.md

-# Use Client\-Side SSL Certificates for Authentication by the Backend<a name="getting-started-client-side-ssl-authentication"></a>
+# Generate and Configure an SSL Certificate for Backend Authentication<a name="getting-started-client-side-ssl-authentication"></a>

  You can use API Gateway to generate an SSL certificate and use its public key in the backend to verify that HTTP requests to your backend system are from API Gateway\.
 This allows your HTTP backend to control and accept only requests originating from Amazon API Gateway, even if the backend is publicly accessible\.